gc3-uzh-ch/beamer-theme-gc3/README.md

 Modifications are Copyright 2012 Riccardo Murri <riccardo.murri@uzh.ch>.

-The GC3 theme style files can be redistributed and/or modified under the terms of the GNU Public License, version 3 or -at your option- any later version.
+The GC3 theme style files can be redistributed and/or modified under the terms of the GNU Public License, version 3 or --at your option-- any later version.